Why does Beeminder think it's already tomorrow?

 If your goals have varying deadlines, "today" might mean the 5th for some, but still the 4th for others.
 Make sure that you pick the right day the work should count for before you submit your data!
 We've set the default so that if the goal thinks it's the 5th, then the data entry form will say the 5th unless you change it.

-The same can happen if you set your goals to have deadlines later than midnight, so the goal-date says it's the 4th until 6am on the 5th!
+A similar situation arises if you set your goals to have deadlines later than midnight, so the goal-date says it's the 4th until 6am on the 5th!
 Check out "What times are allowed?" in the deadlines help page for more information.

 If none of this seems like the issue, it's also worth refreshing your page.
 We don't automatically refresh after your deadline or after midnight, so things can be stale or look weird until you refresh.
 If you're still stuck, then contact support to talk it over!
 We'd love to get it figured out with you.